CONDITIONS OF BUSINESS (INCLUDING SALES BY INFORMAL TENDER)

 The sale of soft furnishings is strictly regulated by statute law in the interests of fire safety.
 Goods found to infringe safety regulations will not be offered and must be removed at your expense.
 We reserve the right to dispose of unsafe goods as refuse, at your expense.
 The rights of disposal referred to in clauses 8 and 9 are subject to the provisions of The Torts (Interference with Goods) Act 1977, Schedule 1, a copy of which is available for inspection on request.

 Please assist us with accurate information as to the provenance and authentication of goods where this is relevant.
 There is strict liability for the accuracy of descriptions under modern consumer legislation and in some circumstances responsibility lies with sellers if inaccuracies occur.
-We will assume that you have approved the catalogue description of your lots unless we are informed to the contrary.
+We will assume that you have approved the catalogue description of your lots unless informed to the contrary.
 Where we are obliged to return the price to the buyer when the lot is a deliberate forgery under Condition 15 of the Conditions of Sale and we have accounted to you for the proceeds of sale, you agree to reimburse us the sale proceeds.
 The liability to reimburse the sale proceeds shall not arise where you are acting reasonably and honestly and are unaware of the forgery but we are or ought to have been aware of it.

-11. Unsold and Withdrawn Items
+11. Unsold and Withdrawn Items.

-If an item is unsold it may with your consent be re-offered at a future sale.
+If an item is unsold it may be re-offered at a future sale.
 Where in our opinion an item is unsaleable you must collect such items from the saleroom promptly on being so informed, otherwise storage charges may be incurred.
 We reserve the right to charge for storage in these circumstances at a daily rate of £2 per lot.

 13. Conditions of Sale

 You agree that all goods will be sold under our Conditions of Sale.
 In particular you undertake that you have the right to sell the goods either as owner or agent for the owner.
-You undertake to compensate us and any buyer or third party for all losses liabilities and expenses incurred in respect of and as a result of any breach of this undertaking.
+You undertake to compensate us and any buyer or third party for all losses, liabilities and expenses incurred in respect of and as a result of any breach of this undertaking.

 14. Authority to deduct commission and expenses and retain premium and interest